frogermcs/codebase-dump/Readme.md

 ### From Source

-You can also run Codebase Dump directly from the source code:
+You can also run codebase-dump directly from the source code:

 ```bash
 python app.py <path_to_codebase> -f <output_filename> -o <output_format>
 ```

 ### Usage in GitHub Actions
-You can automate Codebase Dump in a GitHub Actions workflow to generate and save the code dump as an artifact.
-Here’s an example workflow configuration (working example available in this own repository: [.github/workflows/codebase_dump.yml](main/.github/workflows/codebase_dump.yml)).
+You can automate codebase-dump in a GitHub Actions workflow to generate and save the code dump as an artifact.
+Here’s an example workflow configuration (working example available in this own repository: [.github/workflows/codebase_dump.yml](.github/workflows/codebase_dump.yml)).

 ```yaml